Benefits of Microdosing MDMA: What Does the Science Say?

 Laws governing MDMA and other psychedelic substances vary by country, and these regulations strongly shape access.

 In Canada, MDMA is classified as a Schedule I substance under the Controlled Drugs and Substances Act.
 This designation means it is generally prohibited and not available for routine medical use.
 Physicians may, in limited circumstances, submit a request through Health Canada’s Special Access Program on behalf of a patient with a serious or treatment-resistant condition.
 These requests are considered on a case-by-case basis and must demonstrate medical necessity.
-At present, approvals are limited to carefully monitored, clinic-based use, not at-home self-administration or microdosing.
+At present, approvals are limited to carefully monitored, clinic-based use in regulated settings, not at-home self-administration or microdosing.

 South of our border, the U.S. Food and Drug Administration granted MDMA-assisted psychotherapy Breakthrough Therapy status.
 If approval does materialize, any prescription will almost certainly mirror the Canadian model: high-dose sessions supervised by trained therapists.